 - Never plan on more than three changes of locale.

 - Choose recipes that can be made ahead and simply reheated and served when the guests arrive.
 There's no time to fuss in the kitchen when everyone needs to get up and leave within the hour.

 - Appoint designated drivers at the first course if you'll be driving between homes.
-When organizing a dinner for a large group, allow extra time for the hors d'oeuvres and dessert courses where everyone will be together.
+When organizing a dinner for a large group, allow extra time for the hors-d'oeuvres and dessert courses where everyone will be together.

 - Try to devise a way to motivate people to move along to the next stop.
-Perhaps give everyone a certain number of poker chips at the first course.
+Perhaps give everyone a certain number of poker chips in the first course.
 As they move from home to home, the last arrivals lose their chips.
 Whoever has the most chips at the last stop wins a prize.